10yard/dkafe/readme.md

  - Extend the default frontend setup to include support for NES Donkey Kong hacks.
  - Add Crazy Kong and Donkey Kong 3 interface support to the default frontend.
- - Provide 60-in-1 option as a pre-configured frontend - without the roms.
+ - Alternative frontend preconfigured with vertical arcade games (as replacement for 60-in-1) e.g. Pacman, Ms Pacman, Galaga, Burger Time, Frogger.
+No roms provided.
  - Allow some options to be easily changed via the frontend e.g. freeplay (on/off), unlock mode (on/off), autostart (on/off).

+## I need help with
+ - Creating .png icons for popular arcade machine.
+See the **dkafe/artwork/icon** folder.

 ## Thanks to